 - Taking Backup of Server 2016 as per schedule

 Install Veeam Agent for Windows on Server 2016

 The installation of the Veeam Agent for Windows is straightforward.
-It will automatically take care of the installation of prerequisites like SQL express etc. After the installation, you would be able to see:-
+It will automatically take care of installing prerequisites like SQL express etc. After the installation, you will be able to see

 How to Create Recovery Media for Server 2016